 The Virginia Health Practitioners’ Monitoring Program (HPMP) is an alternative to disciplinary action for qualified healthcare practitioners with a substance use diagnosis, a mental health or physical diagnosis, that may alter their ability to practice their profession safely.
-HPMP refers healthcare professionals for appropriate treatment and provides ongoing monitoring of treatment progress.
+HPMP is a recovery monitoring program - HPMP refers healthcare professionals for appropriate treatment and provides ongoing monitoring of treatment progress.

 The goal for each participant is to assist and support the recovery process, including achieving and maintaining optimal physical, mental, and emotional health.
 The HPMP team has the expertise to help practitioners skillfully navigate their return to safe and productive clinical practice.

-The Department of Health Professions (DHP) contracts with Virginia Commonwealth University Health System, Department of Psychiatry to provide services including:
+The Department of Health Professions (DHP) contracts with Virginia Commonwealth University Health System (VCUHS), Department of Psychiatry to provide monitoring and clinical services including:

 If you have been referred to HPMP and would like to get started, or have questions, contact the Virginia HPMP toll-free at 1-866-206-4747 or email email@example.com.